iamgio/quarkdown/README.md

 This out-of-the-box scripting support opens doors to complex and dynamic content that would be otherwise impossible to achieve with vanilla Markdown.

+Check the [wiki](https://github.com/iamgio/quarkdown/wiki) (WIP) to learn more about the language and its features.

 &nbsp;